 December & January Temperatures – Low Season

 To start with, December and January are the coldest months of the year, with lows of -2 degrees and highs of 5 degrees in Zagreb.
-It’s a fair bit warmer along the coast, with lows of 4 degrees and highs of 12 degrees in Split, but it’s definitely not ideal beach or sightseeing weather.
+It’s a fair bit warmer along the coast, with lows of 4 degrees and highs of 12 degrees in Split, but it’s definitely not ideal for beach or sightseeing.

 February & March Temperatures

 February is slightly warmer, but it’s worth waiting until March when temperatures rise considerably.
-It’s still chilly in March, with lows close to zero degrees in Zagreb and highs of about 15 degrees even on the warmest days in Split.
+It’s still chilly in March, with lows near zero in Zagreb and highs of about 15 in Split, even on the warmest days.

 April, May & June Temperatures. – Shoulder Season